chaecramb/supermemo_vim_ahk/docs/readers.md

 1. Press `<C-;>` to open Vim Commander
 2. Type `ImportFile` and press Enter
-3. Follow the prompts to select and attach your file
+3. In SuperMemo's file browser (`TFileBrowser`), select the file you want to import
+4. Answer the script prompt "Do you want to also delete the file?"

 This sets the element template to `binary` and walks you through file attachment (see `lib/bind/vim_command.ahk:580`).

 **Requirement**: You need a SuperMemo template named `binary`.
 Create one if it doesn't exist. **Important**: The template name must be exactly `binary` (case-sensitive) as the automation hardcodes this name.

 **Manual setup**: If you already have an element for your file, ensure it has an HTML component.
+The automation expects the **first HTML component** to be empty (or to contain only an `SMVim ...` marker at the very top).
-The marker must be the first content in that component—if the HTML contains other content, you may see a "Go to source and try again?" prompt.
+If you put anything else there (e.g., the PDF title as the first line), you'll likely see a "Go to source and try again?" prompt during extraction/marker syncing.

 ### Reader-specific setup